NunoTeigas/Experiments/readme.rst

 The CONSTANTS below require a user input.

-MINUTES: for how long the loop will execute.
+MINUTES: for how long the loop will execute (unit: minutes).\n
-INTERVAL: frequency of the notification of how many seconds left in the timer.
+INTERVAL: frequency of the notification of how many seconds left in the timer (unit: seconds).

 MINUTES = 1
 INTERVAL = 10